 Using simple and graceful design language, the project succeeds in creating a new interpretation of local traditional craftsmanship and history.
-It is in the combination of strong spatial and material uses and detailing with fulfilling sustainable goals that sets the project apart.See all LILA recognitions 2016 -
+It is in the combination of strong spatial and material uses and detailing with fulfilling sustainable goals that sets the project apart.- from the award statements

 The architectural intervention in the winemaking estate known as El Tancat, located right in the middle of the Montsant Natural Park, recovers the old agricultural production buildings of the Carthusian Monastery of Scala Dei, in order to convert them into the small Hotel & Winery, Terra Dominicata.